 The quality of USM’s superb arts programs must be matched by the quality of our facilities.
 Our theatre was built in 1985 when USM consolidated its two campuses, and is now renovated and expanded to offer more seating and back-stage improvements.

 The feeling of community is everywhere — in our hallways, classrooms, and advising groups, on our athletic fields, in the smiles of our youngest students, and in the memories of our oldest alumni.

 Ask our teachers, students, parents, and alumni about their USM experiences, and inevitably they mention “community,” the defining attribute of our School.

-The School is currently without a true center for campus life—a gathering place much like those now found at our peer independent schools and on college campuses across the country.
+The School lacked a true center for campus life—a gathering place much like those now found at our peer independent schools and on college campuses across the country.

-The new Olson Commons will enhance USM’s ability to promote our core belief in the power of community and of lasting relationships—and allow us to strengthen our traditional cultural touchstones.
+The new Olson Commons enhances USM’s ability to promote our core belief in the power of community and of lasting relationships—and allows us to strengthen our traditional cultural touchstones.

 Terrific ideas often start with a spark, and not always a textbook.
 Real-world innovation requires the kind of intellectual horsepower that comes from roll-up-your-sleeves curiosity.